Frequently Asked Questions

 Any dog that is in need of a foster home is also available for outright adoption.

-We do not have a Foster to Adopt program, as that is very stressful on the dogs.
+We do not have a Foster to Adopt program.

 Can we meet the dog before applying or going through the adoption process?